mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Get an object
 -------------

-You can easily retrieve an object using its `objectID` and optionnaly a list of attributes you want to retrieve (using comma as separator):
+You can easily retrieve an object using its `objectID` and optionally specify a comma separated list of attributes you want:

 <%= snippet("get_object") %>